 If you do decide to get rid of some of your company stock, you will need to figure out which shares to keep and which to sell.

-Be aware that there are a number of exceptions to this general rule of thumb.
-For example, appreciated company stock shares held in a workplace plan may qualify for special tax treatment when you move them to a taxable account.
+The general rule when it comes to reducing taxes in the current year is to look for shares that would generate the least tax impact.
+There are some exceptions, for example, appreciated company stock shares held in a workplace plan may qualify for special tax treatment when you move them to a taxable account.
 This special rule for net unrealized appreciation may allow you to pay long-term capital gains taxes on the appreciation of shares held in your retirement account—but not if you’ve already sold them when you make withdrawals from the account.
 So if you have appreciated shares in a workplace plan, you may want to consider holding off on selling them.

 Tip: Read Make the most of company stock

-There are other reasons that could impact your strategy for which shares to sell, so you should consult your tax or financial advisor before making any decisions.
+There are other reasons that could impact your strategy for which shares to sell, so you should consult your tax or financial professional before making any decisions.

 3. Consider other ways to help reduce taxes